Last updated on February 26th, 2023 at 12:41 pm

-Awhile back, 8 Women Dream Editor in Chief Catherine Hughes wrote about her encounter with Guy Kawasaki, author of the book Enchantment (among many other books).
-I put the book on my reading list, but I just now got around to it.
+Guy Kawasaki is the author of the book Enchantment (among many other books) and some time ago I put the book on my reading list, but I just now got around to reading it.
 It’s an awesome book, and it made me realize: Dreams require enchantment.

 My dictionary says enchantment means: